 - Magnetic properties: diamagnetic, paramagnetic, ferromagnetic, ferrimagnetic and antiferromagnetic.

 Study of concentration of solutions of solids in liquids, liquid in liquid, solubility of gases in liquids, solid solutions, Colligative properties – Raoult’s law of relative lowering of vapour pressure (1st & 2nd), elevation of boiling point, depression of freezing point, osmotic pressure.
-Use of colligative properties in determining molecular masses of solutes, abnormal molecular mass association and dissociation, van’t Hoff factor.
+Use of colligative properties in determining molecular masses of solutes.
 Normality, molality, molarity, mole fraction, ppm, as measures of concentration.
 Definition of the above with examples.
 Simple problems based on the above.

 - Solubility of gases in liquids – Henry’s Law, simple numericals based on the above.

 - Raoult’s Law for volatile solutes and nonvolatile solutes, ideal solution, non-ideal solution.
 Azeotropic mixtures – definition, types, graphical representation, fractional distillation with examples.

 - Colligative properties – definition and examples, and its use in determination of molecular mass.

 - Relative lowering of vapour pressure: Definition and mathematical expression of Raoult’s Law.
 Determination of relative molecular mass by measurement of lowering of vapour pressure

 - Depression in freezing point: molal depression constant (cryoscopic constant) – definition and mathematical expression (derivation included).